SchumacherFM/wanderlust/README.md

 Run `make build`.
 If you are interested in pre-compiled binaries, ping me.

 Dependencies to external packages are all included in this repository.
+Yes there are apps like godep to handle this but I decided to implemented each package directly.

 # Contributing